Drain Cleaning Tips »

 - A Needle Nose™ drain cleaner is a sewer jetter with a tougher, braided steel jacket and a special compact nozzle tip that allows it to pass through elbows and transitions in more sizes and types of drains.

-- You should try a sewer jetter only if you can access an alternate pipe opening in case the sewer jetter can't pass through any short radius elbows in the first opening you try.
+- You should try a sewer jetter only if you can access an alternate drain opening in case the sewer jetter can't pass through any short radius elbows in the first drain opening that you try.

 - You can see the differences between a mechanical drain auger and a sewer jetter as they both take on a sticky clog in this 2 minute video.